 I serve these to dozens of middle schoolers and teens and no one ever misses the flour.
 And, I like to pair these with my Rice Krispy Treats when feeding large groups of kids.
 Between these two recipes, there's an allergy friendly option for just about everyone.
 And they all taste amazing!

-🥘 Ingredients for the Best Homemade Brownies
+🥘 Ingredients for the Best Brownies

 - Unsalted Butter